Promo code SPRING2022 will be automatically applied at checkout!

 Get Enough Sleep

-Although this is an excellent wellness practice in general, it is imperative to get enough sleep if you are trying to keep blood glucose levels within a healthy range.
+Although this is an excellent wellness practice in general, it is imperative to get enough sleep if you are trying to keep glucose levels within a healthy range.

 Reduce Stress

-Acute stress is a normal part of life and some stress can actually be beneficial, but chronic stress is quite harmful to controlling blood glucose levels.
+Acute stress is a normal part of life and some stress can actually be beneficial, but chronic stress is quite harmful to controlling glucose levels.

 #joinnutrisense